aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/apply-stroke-effect-color-fill-psd/_index.md

 import com.aspose.psd.imageoptions.PsdOptions;
 ```

-These imports bring in all the necessary classes you'll need to work with PSD files, apply effects, and save the images in your desired format.
+These imports bring in all the classes needed to load a PSD, modify its stroke, and save both PSD and PNG outputs.

+## How to Save PSD as PNG with Stroke Effect

-## Step 1: Load the PSD File
+### Step 1: Load the PSD File

-The first step in our process is loading the PSD file that you want to modify.
-Aspose.PSD for Java makes this incredibly simple with its `PsdImage` class.
-Here’s how you can do it:

-### 1.1 Set the Directory Path

-First, define the directory path where your PSD files are stored:
+First, point to the folder that holds your source PSD.

 ```java
 String dataDir = "Your Document Directory";
 ```

-Replace `"Your Document Directory"` with the actual path where your PSD file is located.
+Replace `"Your Document Directory"` with the actual path on your machine.

-### 1.2 Load the PSD Image

-Now, load the PSD file using the `PsdLoadOptions` and `PsdImage` classes:
+Now load the file while preserving any existing effect resources:

 ```java
 String sourceFileName = dataDir + "StrokeComplex.psd";